Search

 7. Spiritual Rest

-Sleep will never be enough to fully restore us.
-We need all 7 types of rest to be balanced in order to feel and perform our best.
+Sleep alone isn’t sufficient to fully restore.
+We need all seven types of rest to be balanced to feel and perform our best.

-It is universally known that you need to get seven-to-nine hours of sleep (passive physical rest) daily, but there isn’t a science to how much time should be dedicated to the other six areas.
-It really depends on each individual and where they are usually allotting their time.
+It is universally known that you need to get 7 to 9 hours of sleep (passive physical rest) daily, but there isn’t a science to how much time should be dedicated to the other six areas.
+It really depends on each individual and where they usually allot their time.

-If you’re not sure where you are lacking rest, Dr. Dalton-Smith created a rest quiz to help you narrow down on the areas that need the most attention.
-Start by choosing the area of rest that is lacking the most and implement little daily practices to shift your outlooks and behaviors.
+If you’re not sure where you are lacking rest, Dr. Dalton-Smith created a rest quiz to help you narrow down the areas that need the most attention.
+Start with the type of rest you’re craving most.
+Then experiment with a few practices that feel doable.
 You will feel rested and recentered in no time!

 Feeling rested yet?